 - We quote your pension as a yearly amount, but we will pay one-twelfth of that yearly rate every month for the month that has just passed.
-We will usually make your first pension payment at the end of the month after the month in which you retire (for example, if your retirement date is 20 June, we will make your first payment at the end of July, and it will include your pension from 21 June to 31 July).
+We will usually make your first pension payment at the end of the month after the month in which you retire (for example, if your retirement date is in June, we will make your first payment at the end of July, and it will include your pension for June and July).

 - If you live abroad, your pension payments can be made direct to an overseas bank.
 Overseas payments are sent by our bankers (Bank of New York Mellon) and are automatically converted to the local currency of the bank receiving the payment.
 See When is my pension paid? for details.

 - We are required to deduct UK tax from your pension, unless you are resident abroad and we have been notified by the tax authorities that you are exempt from UK tax.

 - We provide a pay slip with your first pension payment.
 After that we will only provide a pay slip if the amount you will receive changes by more than £0.99.

 - We will issue a pension increase statement each year, usually near the end of April, with full details of the increase that will apply to your pension and this will include a P60 certificate.